maks3201/monitoring_dok_compose/README.md

 # monitoring_dok_compose
-Here docker-compose file for monitoring. (prometheus, grafana, node-exporter, loki, promtail) To change config file in promtail, you need to execute: docker exec -it <container with promtail> /bin/bash and change file /etc/promtail/config.yml exit and then docker-compose restart
+Here docker-compose file for monitoring. (prometheus, grafana, node-exporter, loki, promtail) To change config file in promtail, you need to execute:
+1. docker exec -it <container with promtail> /bin/bash
+2. and change file /etc/promtail/config.yml
+3. exit
+4. and then docker-compose restart

+To add node-exporter job in prometheus:
+1. add
+  - job_name: "node-exporter"
+    static_configs:
+      - targets: ["node-exporter:9100"]
+2. docker-compose restart

+Also you can do import 'node-exporter.json.txt' in grafana as dashboard's file configuration.